Azure/Verified-Telemetry-Solution-Sample/README.md

 * In case of a fault with the Soil Moisture sensor (e.g., Soil Moisture 2), the color of Soil Moisture 2 telemetry changes to RED, indicating that the Soil Moisture 2 telemetry has a FAULT and should not be consumed by upstream processes.
 The 'Device Status' also changes to "Fault in 1+ Telemetries "

-* To test the sensors attached are working as expected, hold the mositure sensor in your palm, since these are capacitive sensors, the Soil Moisture values should decrease as shown below.
+* To test whether the attached sensors are working as expected, hold the moisture sensor in your palm as shown below.
+Since these sensors are capacitive sensors, more the moisture lower is their output.
+We can see this expected decrease on the solution sample dashboard.

     ![Soil Moisture in Hand GIF](media/sensor-palm.gif)
     ![Soil Moisture in Hand Data](media/Grafana-holdhand.png)